rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 >

 ### What kind of work would you like to do within the rust project?

+* contribution work
+* maintainership work
+* reviews
+* coordination
-  * e.g. contribution work, maintainership work, reviews, coordination, organization
+* organization

 > **justification**
 >
->
+> Useful for cohort analysis.
+Problems will likely differ based on the work
+> being done.
+Those contributing new code will likely face diff problems than
+> those who mainly review or coordinate work.

 ### What has prevented you from getting involved?